 \underline{Relation \eqref{eqn:E} is satisfied:} below one sees the path that is obtained from the right-hand-side of the \textit{mixed relation} \eqref{eqn:E}: \begin{itemize} \item $\Phi^{1,2,3}A^{1,23}(\Phi^{1,2,3})^{-1}$ is the path

 \item $\tilde R^{1,2}\Phi^{2,1,3}B^{2,13}(\Phi^{2,1,3})^{-1}\tilde R^{2,1}$ is the path

 \end{itemize}

-One easily sees that the commutator of these loops is homotopic to the pure braiding of the first two points in the clockwise direction, that is $R^{1,2} R^{2,1}$, by means of the following picture:
+One can see that the commutator of these loops is homotopic to the pure braiding of the first two points in the clockwise direction, that is $R^{1,2} R^{2,1}$, by means of the following picture:

 Thus, by the universal property of $\mathcal Q_{e\ell\ell}$, there is a morphism of $\PaB$-modules $\mathcal Q_{e\ell\ell} \to \mathbf{PaB}_{e\ell\ell}$, which is the identity on objects.
 To show that this map is in fact an isomorphism, it suffices to show that it is an isomorphism at the level of automorphism groups of objects arity-wise, as all groupoids are connected.
 Let $n\geq 0$, and $p$ be the object $(\cdots((12)3)\cdots\cdots)n$ of $\mathcal Q_{e\ell\ell}(n)$ and $\mathbf{PaB}_{e\ell\ell}(n)$.
 We want to show that the induced morphism